agabor/docs/_includes/ios/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`badge`**: The current value of the icon badge for iOS/OS X apps.
 Changing this value on the `PFInstallation` will update the badge value on the app icon.
 Changes should be saved to the server so that they will be used for future badge-increment push notifications.
-*   **`installationId`**: Unique Id for the device used by Parse _(readonly)_.
+*   **`installationId`**: Unique Id for the device used by MSG _(readonly)_.
 *   **`deviceType`**: The type of device, "ios", "tvos", "osx", "android", "winrt", "winphone", "dotnet", or "embedded".
 On iOS, tvOS and OS X devices, this field will be set to "ios", "tvos" and "osx", respectively _(readonly)_.
 *   **`deviceToken`**: The Apple generated token used for iOS/OS X devices.
 On Android devices, this is the token used by FCM to keep track of registration ID _(readonly)_.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 In iOS/OS X, this value is obtained from `kCFBundleNameKey`.
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
 In iOS/OS X, this value is obtained from `kCFBundleVersionKey`.
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
 *   **`appIdentifier`**: A unique identifier for this installation's client application.
 In iOS/OS X, this value is obtained from `kCFBundleIdentifierKey`.
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
-*   **`parseVersion`**: The version of the Parse SDK which this installation uses.
+*   **`parseVersion`**: The version of the MSG SDK which this installation uses.
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
 *   **`timeZone`**: The current time zone where the target device is located.
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
 *   **`localeIdentifier`**: The locale identifier of the device in the format [language code]-[COUNTRY CODE].
 The language codes are two-letter lowercase ISO language codes (such as "en") as defined by [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1).
 The country codes are two-letter uppercase ISO country codes (such as "US") as defined by [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).
 This value is synchronized every time a `PFInstallation` object is saved from the device _(readonly)_.
-*   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used for Android devices.
+*   **`pushType`**: This field is reserved for directing MSG to the push delivery network to be used for Android devices.
 This parameter is not supported in iOS/OS X devices _(readonly)_.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices _(readonly)_.

-The Parse SDK will avoid making unnecessary requests.
-If a `PFInstallation` is saved on the device, a request to the Parse servers will only be made if one of the `PFInstallation`'s fields has been explicitly updated.
+The MSG SDK will avoid making unnecessary requests.
+If a `PFInstallation` is saved on the device, a request to the MSG servers will only be made if one of the `PFInstallation`'s fields has been explicitly updated.

 ## Sending Pushes

-There are two ways to send push notifications using Parse: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
+There are two ways to send push notifications using MSG: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
 Channels offer a simple and easy to use model for sending pushes, while advanced targeting offers a more powerful and flexible model.
 Both are fully compatible with each other and will be covered in this section.

-Sending notifications is often done from the Parse Dashboard push console, the [REST API]({{ site.baseUrl }}/rest/guide/#sending-pushes) or from [Cloud Code]({{ site.baseUrl }}/js/guide/#sending-pushes).
+Sending notifications is often done from the MSG Dashboard push console, the [REST API]({{ site.baseUrl }}/rest/guide/#sending-pushes) or from [Cloud Code]({{ site.baseUrl }}/js/guide/#sending-pushes).

-You can view your past push notifications on the Parse Dashboard push console for up to 30 days after creating your push.
+You can view your past push notifications on the MSG Dashboard push console for up to 30 days after creating your push.
 For pushes scheduled in the future, you can delete the push on the push console as long as no sends have happened yet.
 After you send the push, the push console shows push analytics graphs.

 ### Using Channels